rivernews/iriversland2-kubernetes/README.md

 ### Enable TLS (HTTPS) Protection for App on K8 Cluster

 - We setup certificate for the rx domain name, using helm, Jetstack cert-manager and letsencrypt.
 For ingress resources we use nginx ingress.
-- For useful K8 commands, and debugging for TLS or `cert-manager` issues, see [the TLS Debug README](docs/progress_tls_cert.md).
-    - The README includes commands to monitor ingress and `cert-manager` controller logs in realtime.
-    - The script `. ./cert_resources_reset_interactive.sh` provides an interactive way to verify the TLS is correctly set up.
-The script is deprecated. **Do not run the script** w/o inspecting what the script does first.

 - Configured to use dns01 challenge, so we can register a wildcard certificate, and don't have to worry about certificate when creating other apps/services on subdomains on this K8 cluster.

 ## Pitfalls and Known Issues